Joint credit cards: Definition, benefits and alternatives

 How do joint credit cards work?

-Pros and cons of joint credit cards
+What are the pros and cons of joint credit cards?

 Pros of joint credit cards